WidgetA/gridstudio/README.md

 It intends to provide an integrated workflow for loading, cleaning, manipulating, and visualizing data.
 This is achieved through a spreadsheet backend written in Go with integration of the Python runtime to manipulate its contents.

+### What is my job?(Widget_A)
+This is a tool for our data science team.
+A user registration function was added.

 ### Architecture overview
 The application is structured in two parts: